Karush2807/ChatterBox/README.md

 ## Project Overview

-This project is a E-commerce.
+This project is a Social media app ChatterBox.
 The main objective of this project is to learn and implement the full-stack development process using Django.

 ## Features